faxu/onnxruntime/docs/how-to/add-custom-op.md

 ---
-title: Add a new operator
+title: Use custom operators
 parent: How to
-nav_order: 2
+nav_order: 4
 ---

 # Add a new operator to ONNX Runtime